(Last Updated 04/12/2023)

 Rating: Moderate Policy

-California requires date labeling on dairy products for quality assurance, as well as on shellfish, where shellfish packages smaller than 1/2 gallon are marked with either a sell-by date or best-used-by date, and shellfish packages with capacity of 1/2 gallon or more are labeled with the date of shucking.
+California requires date labeling on dairy products, eggs, shellfish, and potentially hazardous foods.
+Milk must display a quality assurance date while eggs must be labeled with a sell-by date.
+Shellfish packages smaller than 1/2 gallon are marked with either a sell-by date or best-used-by date, and shellfish packages with capacity of 1/2 gallon or more are labeled with the date of shucking.
+Potentially hazardous foods must be marked with a "use-by" date.
 Neither sale nor donation is restricted for any food item past date.
 California also encourages manufacturers to use the standard term "USE By" for food labeled with a date intended to indicate safety, and "BEST If Used By' for food that is labeled to indicate when it is at peak quality.

 Overview